-Plastics are synthetic or natural organic materials of high molecular mass.
-They are either amorphous or semi-crystalline solids or highly viscous liquids that consist mainly of polymers that are made up of a large number of repeating structural units (monomers).
+Plastics are synthetic or natural organic materials that can be molded, extruded or rolled into various shapes or spun into fibers.
+They can also be used to make adhesives, sealants, coatings, and paints among many other products.
+They are either amorphous or semi-crystalline solids or highly viscous liquids that consist mainly of polymers that are made up of a large number of repeating structural units (monomers) chemically bonded to each other.
 The oldest plastics were derived from plants and animals.
 Today most natural plastics have been largely replaced by synthetic plastics, which can be divided into two major classes:

 - Thermoplastics - remain plastic after molding and can be reshaped